 (C) Whoever violates this section is guilty of procuring.
 Except as otherwise provided in this division, procuring is a misdemeanor of the first degree.
-If the prostitute who is procured, patronized, or otherwise involved in a violation of division (A)(2) of this section is under sixteen years of age at the time of the violation, regardless of whether the offender who violates division (A)(2) of this section knows the prostitute's age, or if a prostitute who engages in sexual activity for hire in premises used in violation of division (B) of this section is under sixteen years of age at the time of the violation, regardless of whether the offender who violates division (A)(2) of this section is under sixteen years of age at the time of the violation, regardless of whether the offender who violates division (B) of this section is under sixteen years of age at the time of the violation, regardless of whether the offender who violates division (B) of this section knows the prostitute's age, procuring is a felony of the fourth degree.
-If the prostitute who is procured, patronized, or otherwise involved in a violation of division (A)(2) of this section is sixteen or seventeen years of age at the time of the violation or if a prostitute who engages in sexual activity for hire in premises used in violation of division (B) of this section is sixteen or seventeen years of age at the time of the violation or if a prostitute who engages in sexual activity for hire in premises used in violation of division (B) of this section is sixteen or seventeen years of age at the time of the fifth degree.
+If the prostitute who is procured, patronized, or otherwise involved in a violation of division (A)(2) of this section is under sixteen years of age at the time of the violation, regardless of whether the offender who violates division (A)(2) of this section knows the prostitute's age, or if a prostitute who engages in sexual activity for hire in premises used in violation of division (B) of this section is under sixteen years of age at the time of the violation, regardless of whether the offender who violates division (B) of this section knows the prostitute's age, procuring is a felony of the fourth degree.
+If the prostitute who is procured, patronized, or otherwise involved in a violation of division (A)(2) of this section is sixteen or seventeen years of age at the time of the violation or if a prostitute who engages in sexual activity for hire in premises used in violation of division (B) of this section is sixteen or seventeen years of age at the time of the violation, procuring is a felony of the fifth degree.

 A first degree misdemeanor is punishable by imprisonment for up to 180 days and a possible fine up to \$1,000.
 Ohio Rev. Code Ann. §§ 2929.24(A)(1), 2929.28(A)(2)(a)(i).
 A fourth degree felony is punishable by imprisonment for a definite term of 6-18 months and a possible fine up to \$5,000.
 Ohio Rev. Code Ann. §§ 2929.14(A)(4), 2929.18(A)(3)(d).
-A fifth degree felony is punishable by imprisonment for a definite term of 6- 12 months with "a presumption that a prison term shall be imposed" and a possible fine up to \$2,500.
+A fifth degree felony is punishable by imprisonment for a definite term of 6-12 months with "a presumption that a prison term shall be imposed" and a possible fine up to \$2,500.
 Ohio Rev. Code Ann. §§ 2929.13(D), 2929.14(A)(5), 2929.18(A)(3)(e).

-4. Ohio Rev. Code Ann. § 2907.19(B), (C) (Prohibition against commercial sexual exploitation of minor) states,

-(B) No person shall knowingly purchase or otherwise obtain advertising space for an advertisement for sexual activity for hire35 that includes a depiction36 of a minor.

-(C) Whoever violates this section is guilty of commercial sexual exploitation of a minor, a felony of the third degree.
+- 4. Ohio Rev. Code Ann. § 2907.19(B), (C) (Prohibition against commercial sexual exploitation of minor) states, - (B) No person shall knowingly purchase or otherwise obtain advertising space for an advertisement for sexual activity for hire35 that includes a depiction36 of a minor. - (C) Whoever violates this section is guilty of commercial sexual exploitation of a minor, a felony of the third degree.